Moksha Teacher Training

 Teaching Methodology - Part 2

-Video Review: One of the unique aspects of the Moksha training program is the Intro to Yoga series.
-Each trainee teaches a portion of the course, composed of 4 1.5 hour classes.
+Intro to Yoga Teaching: One of the unique aspects of the Moksha training program is the Intro to Yoga series.
+Each trainee teaches an Intro to Yoga class open to the public.
 This series is offered to real live students as an introduction to the basics of yoga.
 Each class includes asana, pranayama, meditation, and some yoga theory.
 These classes are videotaped, then watched and reviewed immediately following the class.
 Past trainees have found this experience the most essential aspect in developing confidence in one's teaching and improving all aspects of one's class presentation.

-Karma Classes: Once the video review is completed, each trainee is required to teach 8 community classes for certification, which are basic (level 1-2) classes offered to the public at no charge.
-These classes are extremely popular at Moksha and regularly have 30-50 students per class.
+Community Class: Once the Intro to Yoga teaching is completed, each trainee is required to teach 6 community classes, which are foundation/basic (level 1-2).
+These classes are quite popular at Moksha.
 This class is a bridge between the supervised teaching experience of the Intro to Yoga course and teaching on your own.
-You may co-teach with another trainee or on your own.
-Trainees are responsible for signing up for the class in advance, planning, and teaching.

-Private Classes: Teach 3 private lesson sessions.
+Private Class: Teach 1 private lesson session.
 This experience helps you to learn how to individualize a class for a specific person.

 Philosophy, Ethics, Lifestyle

-Sutra Study: Held on Tuesdays at Moksha Logan Square, this class will cover select sutras from the ancient treatise by Patanjali, outlining classical yoga philosophy.
+Sutra Study: This class will cover select sutras from the ancient treatise by Patanjali, outlining classical yoga philosophy.
 Many sutras will be covered in the training classes during the week.

 Yoga Business Seminar: This course is designed to inform and educate the teacher how to plan, market and promote one's services to yoga centers, health clubs, and corporations.
 Payrates for group and private classes and will be discussed, marketing materials and ideas are presented, and business plans and structures are reviewed.
 This class is offered twice per year in Chicago.